Skip to content

 A JWT (JSON Web Token, RFC 7519) is a string of three base64url chunks joined by dots: header.payload.signature.
 The header and payload are JSON; the signature is a cryptographic check that the token came from the holder of the matching private key.

 In OIDC, ID Tokens are always JWTs.
-Access tokens issued by go-oidc-provider are also JWTs (RFC 9068).
+Access tokens issued by go-oidc-provider are JWTs by default (RFC 9068), but you can opt into opaque access tokens globally or per audience.
 UserInfo is not a JWT — it's a plain JSON HTTP response.

 At a glance